 - Abusive Parent: Tobias's worst fear is his own father who used to beat him as a child.
 Which is why he transferred.

 - Birds of a Feather: He and Tris are both Divergent, both transfers to Dauntless from Abnegation, and both had council members as parents.

-- Face Your Fears: Has exactly 4 fears, doesn't overcome any of them and instead just makes sure they don't dominate him.
+- Face Your Fears: Subverted.
+He has exactly 4 fears, but doesn't overcome any of them and instead just makes sure they don't dominate him.

 - Good Is Not Soft: From not letting up in his training of Tris to begin with to shooting Eric, he's a good guy, but not particularly coddling.

 - Horrible Judge of Character: Played with.
 He has no problem identifying Marcus as a bad person or Tris as strong or brave, but becomes the Unwitting Pawn to multiple characters in the series.
 In the cases of Evelyn and Nita, they try to make it up to him, however.

 - I Just Want to Be Special: Played with.
 He sees his Divergent status as something special that makes him different, but the reveal in Allegiant that he ISN'T actually Divergent greatly hurts his pride.